Brenda Simon Creations, Web Design

 Why a Custom Website?

 Template websites offer the cheapest website.
-The allure of a "free" website comes bundled with the need for some basic code understanding, and photo editing.
-If you have time to learn these skills it can be an option.
-Plan to devote time to learn SEO practices, spamming no-nos, optimization of photos and content; keyword do and don'ts; meta description and keep yourself updated to the 500+ changes from Google annually.
+The allure of a "free" website comes bundled with the need for some understanding of code, page layout, heading tags, meta info, photo editing and optimization.
+Plan to devote time to learn SEO practices, spamming no-nos, optimization of photos and content; keyword do and don'ts; meta description and meta title and keep yourself updated to the 500+ changes from Google annually.
+Maintaining a free website requires plenty of time.

-A custom web design streamlines every element to be visually pleasing, easy navigation, solid Search Engine Optimization (SEO), make use of meta tags (hidden) to aid search engines.
-Images need to be optimized to avoid slow loading pages—no one waits much beyond 3 seconds for a page to load.
+A custom web design streamlines every element to be visually pleasing,with easy navigation, solid Search Engine Optimization (SEO), and use of meta tags (hidden) to aid search engines.
+Image optimization is critical for site performance.
+Speed matters and Google considers this when it ranks your page.
 The entire structure of the website must work together to maximize SEO.
 This means the hidden code supports the content on the pages.
 A website without all these elements working together will not produce the results you are seeking.
-I include SEO with each custom web design.

 back to top